WomenInTechCincinnati/flutter-starter-app/README.md

 ** IntelliJ also has Flutter and Dart support so if you already have IntelliJ and would prefer to use that you can skip this step.

+In addition to Android Studio and IntelliJ, you can also use VSCode to write and edit Flutter (and I know people who do and prefer it!).
+If you're familiar with VSCode and it would make you more comfortable to use that instead, feel free.
+As a disclaimer, I do not use VSCode (for anything, often) so (again) I might struggle to help troubleshoot if you run into problems but Google can probably help us work through it!

 You can also download Xcode if you're interested in running it on an iPhone but spoiler: this is also a long process so prepare yourself.
 It will not be used on Saturday!

 ### Step Two - Start Android Studio and go through the Setup Wizard.